HatOnGithub/TostiReflow/README.md

 5) Use the thermometer to compare the measured temperature from the thermistor

 <h2>Build Guide</h2>
+WARNING: you will have to work with mains 230VAC power.
+Please wear personal protective equipment while handling components and insulate/isolate any potential contact points.
+Double-check all connections before turning anything on, as a wrong connection or short circuit may fry components and trip breakers.

 1) Wire the controller according to [this](Schematic.png) schematic<br>
 2) Upload the program using PlatformIO (or ArduinoIDE) and check if every component is functional with the help of a multimeter.